tomverbeure/color3/README.md

 Like the SI chips, the SDRAM IO pins are 3.3V LVTTL compatiable as well.

+The Micron SDRAM has an 8MB capacity, organized as 4Mx16b.
+At 133MHz, this gives a total theoretical peak bandwidth of 2.13 Gbps.
+If we assume an 80% efficiency, that number goes down to 1.7Gbps.

+If we look at the bandwidth requirements of some common video formats, we get roughly the following:
+* 1080p@60 24bpp: 3.0 Gbps
+* 1080p@24 24bpp: 1.2 Gbps
+* 720p@60 24bpp: 1.33 Gbps
+* 720p@24 24bpp: 0.53 Gbps

+Those numbers are one way only, of course, and need to be doubled if we want to frame buffer live video.

+So for really complex live video manipulations, we can do 720p@24 at best, if we don't use any kind of compression.

+That doesn't mean it's useless: at 1080p, the DRAM can still be use to store compressed still images (at lower resolution), sub-titles, etc.

 # IDT8102 Oscillator

 These oscillators can be factory programmed to a wide range of clocks.
 The one on this board apparently has been programmed to 25MHz.